renoirb/site/static/talks/Achieve-consistent-deployments-leveraging-packaging/slides.md

 - ~20 VMs
 - If Salt Master break.
 Doom.
-- If service died, ... *only* aremysitesup.com would tell me ... *NO* monitoring
+- If service died, *only* aremysitesup.com would tell me
 - To change secrets or add servers, had to find the right file and edit manually
 - Not *everything* was source-controlled
 - Patched-up code forking original project